RicardoAzuul/code-institute-ms4-fullstack/README.md

 #### Surface Plane
 <!-- TODO: Surface Plane -->
 We use icons from Font Awesome to add some visual interest but also visual cues to indicate functionality.
 We use Bootstrap as a basis, but add our own style.
-Fit Family needs to be warm and familiar.
+Git Fit needs to look no-nonsense, active, almost aggressive.
+We

 <ins>Wireframes</ins>
+These wireframes were used as a basis to design the actual webapp.
+However, sometimes the actual project deviates from the wireframes, because the endresult looked better or was more easily achieved than the wireframe.
 - [Home](readme-assets/media/home.png)
 - [Home - tablet](readme-assets/media/home_tablet_view.png)
 - [Home - mobile](readme-assets/media/home_mobile_view.png)